 Assess the Risk: Individuals should assess their risk and make decisions based on their specific circumstances.
 Those at high risk for COVID-19 (elderly, diabetic, etc.) and those around them should use extra precautions as outlined by the Centers of Disease Control and Prevention (CDC), Texas Department of State Health Services (DSHS), and Dallas County Health and Human Services (DCHHS).

-Effective June 19, 2020, through 11:59 p.m. on August 4, 2020, all commercial entities in Dallas County providing goods or services directly to the public must develop and implement a health and safety policy that requires, at a minimum, all employees and visitors wear face coverings when in close proximity to co-workers or the public where six feet of separation is not feasible.
+Effective August 4, 2020, and continuing concurrently with the Governor Abbott’s disaster proclamation unless rescinded, suspended, or amended, all commercial entities in Dallas County providing goods or services directly to the public must develop and implement a health and safety policy.
+All people over 10 years old shall wear face coverings when in a public place where six feet of separation is not feasible.

-Summary of Amended Order of Dallas County Judge Clay Jenkins
+Summary of Supplemental Order of Dallas County Judge Clay Jenkins

-Effective June 12, 2020 and continuing through 11:59 p.m.
-August 4, 2020, Dallas County Judge Clay Jenkins ordered the following continuing requirements after the expiration of stay home, stay safe.
+Effective August 4, 2020 and continuing concurrently with the Governor Abbott’s disaster proclamation unless rescinded, suspended, or amended, Dallas County Judge Clay Jenkins ordered the following continuing requirements after the expiration of stay home, stay safe.

 Summary of Continuing Requirements Order of Dallas County Judge Clay Jenkins

-Executive Order: Requiring the Use of Face Coverings - Governor Greg Abbott
+Executive Order (GA 29): Requiring the Use of Face Coverings - Governor Greg Abbott

-Executive Order: Targeted Response as Part of the Reopening of Texas - Governor Greg Abbott
+Executive Order (GA 28): Targeted Response as Part of the Reopening of Texas - Governor Greg Abbott

 Supplemental Order: Dallas County Face Masks Requirement - Judge Clay Jenkins